rowanmoul/ArchSecureDualBoot/README.md

 ### Install the hooks

 In this repo you will find a folder called `/alpm-hooks/`, which contains a number of hooks and supporting scripts written for this guide.

-At this point there are four hooks that we are going to look at.
-Three are related to `grub` and the fourth is `tpm2-encrypt-create-temporary-policy.hook`.
+Three hooks are related to `grub`, another is `tpm2-encrypt-create-temporary-policy.hook`, and three more are related to

+.
 The other hooks you will find are related to secure boot and will be addressed once we have set that up in the next part of this guide.

-To "install" these hooks simply copy them to `/etc/pacman.d/hooks` or `/etc/pacman.d/scripts` as appropriate (you may have to create these folders), and ensure they all have the executable flag (chmod +x).
+To "install" these hooks simply copy them to `/etc/pacman.d/hooks` or `/etc/pacman.d/scripts` as appropriate (you may have to create these folders), and ensure they all have the executable flag (`chmod +x`).
 They will automatically be called whenever you update or install packages with pacman and the events that trigger them occur.

 #### GRUB updates